Born: February 7, 1929

 Conceived the idea and was director of "Gandhi Darshan Train" during the Birth Centenary Year of Mahatma Gandhi.

 Joined the Gandhi Peace Foundation in 1969 as its life member.
 Established the Mahatma Gandhi Seva Ashram at village Joura in Morena District of Madhya Pradesh to train the youth in self-help and constructive work.
 Was able to bring about the historic surrender of more than 600 dreaded dacoits of Chambal Ghati.
 This was followed by dacoits surrendering in large numbers in Uttar Pradesh and Rajasthan.

 Founded the National Youth Project in 1971.
 Launched the "Sadbhavana Rail Yatra".
-Has conducted Gandhi youth camps all over the world - in America, U.K., Germany, Canada, Singapore, etc. Addressed the World Parliament of Religions in Chicago.
+Has conducted Gandhi youth camps all over the world - in America, United Kingdom (UK), Germany, Canada, Singapore, etc. Addressed the World Parliament of Religions in Chicago.
 Also took part in the Conference of World Parliament of Religions in South Africa in 2001.

 Has been honoured with several awards - Indira Gandhi Award in 2000; the Sane Guruji Individual Award in 2001; the Rajiv Gandhi Sadbhavna Award and the National Award for Communal Harmony in 2003.

 National Youth Project

 221, Deen Dayal Upadhyay Marg,

 Mobile: 9868942329 / 9868943239